Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/01-how-uniswap-oracles-work.md

 ## Using Uniswap V2 price oracles

-Importantly, Uniswap V2 is not opinionated on how you use the cumulative price variables, allowing you to build oracles that compute different kinds of price averages and over different periods.
+Importantly, Uniswap V2 is not opinionated on how you use the new cumulative price variables, allowing you to build oracles that compute different kinds of price averages and over different periods.
 Continue to the next section to learn more.